Flashing Swords! 5: Demons and Daggers

 Flashing Swords! #5: Demons and Daggers is an American anthology of fantasy stories, edited by American writer Lin Carter.
 It was first published in hardcover by Nelson Doubleday in December 1981 as a selection in its Science Fiction Book Club, and in paperback by Dell Books simultaneously.

 Summary

-The book collects five heroic fantasy novelettes by members of the Swordsmen and Sorcerers' Guild of America (SAGA), an informal literary group of fantasy authors active from the 1960s to the 1980s, of which Carter was also a member and guiding force, together with a general introduction and introductions to the individual stories by the editor.
+The book collects five heroic fantasy novelettes by various fantasy writers, together with a general introduction and introductions to the individual stories by the editor.
+While previous volumes in the series had highlighted the work of members of the Swordsmen and Sorcerers' Guild of America (SAGA), in recognition of the expanding circle of authors exploring sword and sorcery fiction, this fifth anthology showcased works of fantasy authors who were not (or not yet) members of SAGA.